-Board of Directors Eastern Illinois University Foundation Charleston, Illinois
+Board of Directors

+Eastern Illinois University Foundation

+Charleston, Illinois

-We have audited the accompanying basic financial statements of Eastern Illinois University Foundation, Inc., a component unit of the State of Illinois and Eastern Illinois University, (the Foundation), as of and for the years ended June 30, 2011 and 2010, which comprise the Foundation's basic financial statements and have issued our report thereon dated January 30, 2012.
+We have audited the financial statements of the business-type activities of Eastern Illinois University Foundation, a component unit of the State of Illinois and Eastern Illinois University (the Foundation), as of and for the years ended June 30, 2012 and 2011, which comprise the Foundation's basic financial statements, and have issued our report thereon dated March 4, 2013.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.